2.9. Others#

 The following describes details about each step.

-First, you need to run configure.
-Here are important configure parameters:
+First, you need to run cmake.
+Here are important cmake parameters.

 Specifies the location of MySQL source code.